silverwind/cidr-regex/README.md

 ## Other notes

 This was inspired by npm package [ip-regex](https://www.npmjs.com/package/ip-regex).
 I've used the same samples on unit testing for IPv4 and modified for CIDR testing.
+Other IPv6 test cases were taken from [IPv6 Regex by Dartware, LLC](https://www.helpsystems.com/intermapper/ipv6-test-address-validation) (licensed under CC-BY-SA 3.0).

 ## License